When the Nervous System Isn’t Ready, Even the Best Tools Can Stall

 It often means the brain doesn’t yet have the capacity to respond.

-Many effective therapies rely on top-down engagement:
+Many effective therapies and strategies rely on top‑down engagement:

 These can be powerful when the nervous system is regulated enough to support them.